-- 3. ASOP No. 25, Credibility Procedures Applicable to Accident and Health, Group Term Life, and Property/Casualty Coverages; - 4.
+- 3. ASOP No. 25, Credibility Procedures; - 4.
 ASOP No. 27, Selection of Economic Assumptions for Measuring Pension Obligations; - 5.
 ASOP No. 35, Selection of Demographic and Other Noneconomic Assumptions for Measuring Pension Obligations; - 6.
 ASOP No. 41, Actuarial Communications; and - 7.
 ASOP No. 44, Selection and Use of Asset Valuation Methods for Pension Valuations.